 - Be vigilant, and report any suspicious activity in your neighbourhood to the police.

 You can also find crime prevention advice available on Merseyside Police’s website.
-Here you can find out how to safeguard your vehicle while here you can find out how to deter anyone from tampering with your vehicle.
+Here you can find out how to safeguard your vehicle.

 Always call 999 if a theft is in progress and you can also report any information on suspected theft and sale of stolen vehicles via @MerPolCC or anonymously to @CrimestoppersUK on 0800 555 111 or via their online form